40 Condos Proposed for

 For example, one poor decision was the failure to require a historic site analysis.
 The developer claimed that they were unaware of material of historic value on site.
 By not allowing the public to speak, the Planning Board allowed this claim to go unchallenged.
 In fact, there was a historic dam and mill pond in the area.
 By preventing public input, the Planning Board failed to require a historic site analysis.
 Had they availed themselves of the collective knowledge of abutters and town residents, the decision likely would have been different.

 Water issues are a significant concern for abutters, but they were denied an opportunity to advocate for a stronger than usual testing program at the meeting.
 They were not given the chance to advise the Board about wells that have dried in the area and why a more stringent well test is needed.
 They could have shared this information with the Board if they were permitted.
 The Planning Board's claim that the plan set was not complete certainly does not justify putting off these important issues or allowing the project to progress without having the opportunity for abutters and residents to express themselves.
-Who benefited from the Planning Board's decision to cancel the noticed public hearing?
+Who benefitted from the Planning Board's decision to cancel the noticed public hearing?

 It is disappointing to see the important processes of the Planning Board degraded and explained away with strained reasoning.
 The role of the Planning Board should be to represent the interests of abutters, town residents and developers fairly.
 Prior precedents of fairness and respect for the public's legal right to due process must be preserved.
 Without basic respect for the rule of law, we will continue to see poor decisions and unfair outcomes–outcomes that are favorable primarily to development interests.